Man’s Bile Duct Severed During Procedure To Remove Gallbladder

 Patients are focused on receiving the care they require rather than the often complex nature of the contracts between private healthcare providers and the professionals who work there.

 We call on all private hospitals to ensure that patients’ needs and safety are always the top priority and people are made aware of the advantages and disadvantages of going private so they can make an informed decision about their care.”
-Caroline Brogan - Associate Solicitor
+Caroline Brogan - Senior Associate Solicitor

 Keith started experiencing stomach pains and bloating in early 2012.
 After several medical appointments and a hospital admission, and with his symptoms worsening, Keith was offered keyhole surgery to remove his gallbladder in September 2012.